 G) Any other person, firm or association that has been preapproved and authorized by the Division pursuant to subsection (c)(2) to coordinate and present CE courses and programs.

 2) An entity seeking approval as a CE sponsor pursuant to subsection (c)(1)(G) shall submit an application, on forms supplied by the Division, along with the fee set forth in Section 1400.40.
 (State agencies, State colleges and State universities in Illinois shall be exempt from paying this fee.)
 The application shall include:

 i) That all programs offered by the sponsor for CE credit shall comply with the criteria in subsection (c)(3) and all other criteria in this Section;

-ii) That the sponsor shall be responsible for verifying full-time continuous attendance at each program and provide a certificate of attendance as set forth in subsection (c)(8);
+ii) That the sponsor shall be responsible for verifying full-time continuous attendance at or completion of each program and provide a certificate of attendance/completion as set forth in subsection (c)(8);

-iii) That, upon request by the Division, the sponsor shall submit evidence (e.g., certificate of attendance or course material) as is necessary to establish compliance with this Section.
-Evidence shall be required when the Division has reason to believe that there is not full compliance with the statute and this Part and that this information is necessary to ensure compliance;
+iii) That, upon request by the Division, the sponsor shall submit evidence (e.g., certificate of attendance/completion or course material) as is necessary to establish compliance with this Section.
+Evidence shall be required when the Division has reason to believe that there is not full compliance with the Act and this Part and that this information is necessary to ensure compliance;

 B) A copy of a sample program with faculty, course materials and syllabi.

 A) Contribute to the advancement, extension and enhancement of the professional skills and scientific knowledge of the licensee in the practice of clinical psychology;

 B) Foster the enhancement of general or specialized clinical psychology practice and values;